 What’s a Learning Management System?

-The best Learning Management System is created to promote educative and learning processes with the help of
+Basically, the best Learning Management System is created to promote educative and learning processes with the help of:

 - individually-adapted content